-When and How to Cut Your Dog's NailsJust like human nails, dog's nails grow constantly.
-How often a dog’s nails need to be cut will depend on the dog’s breed and also lifestyle, which can change with age.
+When and How to Cut Your Dog's NailsJust like human nails, dog claws grow constantly.
+How often a dog's nails need to be cut will depend on the breed and lifestyle, which can change with age.

 Many dogs naturally wear their nails down by walking and play, especially if the walk involves hard surfaces.
 An inactive dog may not wear their nails down.
 Similarly an older dog will often favour grass and softer ground and will prefer not to walk on hard surfaces, so their nails will not naturally wear down as much either.

-It is therefore important to keep your dog’s nails well trimmed at the correct length.
-If a dog’s nails get too long it can put pain and pressure on the dog’s toes and paws, which will ultimately put strain on their legs.
+It is therefore important to keep your dog's claws well trimmed at the correct length.
+If they get too long it can put pain and pressure on the toes and paws, which will ultimately put strain on the legs.
 Long claws are also prone to splitting and infection.

 Correct length for a dog's nails

-If a dog’s nails are too long, you will hear the nails clack when the dog walks on hard surfaces.
-Deciding if your dog’s nails are too long is quite simple.
-The dog’s nail should not protrude over the pad.
-When the dog is standing, the claws should not touch the ground.
+If a dog's nails are too long, you will hear them clack when the dog walks on hard surfaces.
+Deciding if your dogís nails are too long is quite simple.
+The claws should not protrude over the pad and should not touch the ground when standing.

-You can cut your dog’s nails at home.
+You can cut your dog's nails at home.
 This is particularly easy if your dog has clear or light coloured nails.
-In these cases you can see the ‘quick’ inside the nail.
+In these cases you can see the quick inside the nail.
 The quick is the blood vessels and nerves that supply the nail.
-Knowing where the quick is will help you to trim the nail to just before that point.
-The general recommendation is to cut approx 2mm from the quick.
-But if a dog has black or dark nails it can be difficult or impossible to see the quick and this will make nail trimming more difficult.
-You may prefer, in these cases, to try filing your dog’s nails or to have your vet or dog groomer trim your dog’s nails for you.
+Knowing where the quick is will help you to trim to just before that point.
+The general recommendation is to cut approx 2mm away from the quick.
+But if a dog has black or dark claws it can be difficult or impossible to see the quick and this will make nail trimming more difficult.
+You may prefer, in these cases, to try filing your dog's nails or to have your vet or dog groomer trim them for you.

 Cutting your dog's nails